wp-plugins/folders/readme.txt

 NOTE: Media must be added to folders individually from within the Media browser (List View).
 A bulk edit option will be added in a future version of Folders.

+UPDATING FROM 1.1 TO 1.2
+If you come across a bug with your posts or pages no longer showing or the menu positions do not appear where expected, go to "Folder Options" and re-enable the types you want folders to work with to solve the issue.
+It is due to a change in the way folders are generated for the default posts and pages post types.

 == Changelog ==

 = 1.2.0 =